cdm823/gdrive_folder_chat/README.md

    - b.
 Microsoft Word
    - c.
 Google Doc
    - Any other file types will be ignored.
-2. No pagination handling set up for Drive API, so max documents processed = 100
-3. Batches embeddings in one HTTP request to `https://api.openai.com/v1/embeddings`
+2. Embeddings sent in batches of `EMBEDDING_BATCH_LIMIT` in HTTP requests to `https://api.openai.com/v1/embeddings`
    - a.
-Max embeddings determined by your OpenAI limits for your chosen embedding model.
-If tokens to embed exceeds this limit, process will fail.
+No timeout set for batches
+   - b.
+Runs slowly if there are multiple batches.
+4 batches of ~1,000,000 tokens (~10K pages) will take ~60 seconds.
+Can improve GAS handling of concurrency at some point...

 ## Prerequisites